 Music Helps Boost Creative Energies:

-Music boosts creative energies through alpha and theta waves.
+Music improves brain function and boosts creative energies through alpha and theta waves.
 Influxes of alpha waves offer feelings of enhanced creativity, while theta waves are affiliated with learning, dreaming, and relaxing.

 To boost creative energies, one should listen to the type of music that they enjoy.
 If one is seeking a boost in inspiration for language and mathematics, they should listen to music with melodic singing, while instrumental music without singing helps stimulate the visual and artistic senses.
 (4)